ocoboco/cloud-config-toolkit/README.md

 * *Validate* the configuration file
 * Custom *transformations* of configuration file (e.g. fill with defaults)
 * Extend the toolkit with your *own commands*
-* *Not coupled* with anything particular: implement the storage and validation interfaces with your favorite libraries.
+* *Not coupled* with anything particular: implement storage and validation interfaces with your favorite libraries.

 ## Commands